nicholas-maltbie/Godot-OpenKCC/doc/design/stairs.md

 ## Node Setup

-The node setup for the stairs object is configured as a MeshInstance as the root node with the [stairs.gd](xref:stairs) script attached.
-The stairs script will generate two children nodes with types [StaticBody3D](xref:StaticBody3D) and [CollisionBody3D](xref:CollisionBody3D) to define the shape of the stairs in the physics world.
+The node setup for the stairs object is configured as a MeshInstance as the root node with the [stairs.gd](xref:Stairs) script attached.
+The stairs script will generate two children nodes with types [StaticBody3D](xref:StaticBody3D) and [CollisionObject3D](xref:CollisionObject3D) to define the shape of the stairs in the physics world.
 Whenever a parameter is updated, the mesh for the mesh instance and collision body will both be updated.